rewhite/ChatGPTClone/README.md

 # ChatGPT Website Clone

-Welcome to my Github repository!
 This project is a clone of the ChatGPT website, developed using Next.js.
 It serves as a testament to my journey into web development, where I've built a functional, visually appealing, and secure web application.

 🌐 The live application can be viewed at https://chat-gpt-clone-wine.vercel.app/